-To reverse engineer using a create script, choose the
+To reverse-engineer a database using a create script, do one of the following:

 You can create a data definition (DDL) script by executing the

 script contains only DDL statements.
 However, if you are working